 3 – What skills should they have?

-These are the basic skills that anyone to help you to create, launch and run a membership site should have.
+These are the basic skills that anyone to help you to run, launch and build a membership website should have.

 - Domain management and website hosting.